Holy Trinity Church, Cuckfield: The church today

 Holy Trinity Church was designated a Grade I listed building on 10 September 1951.

 The church, standing on the south edge of Cuckfield off the High Street and with long views across the Weald, is "the focal point of the village", despite the site being the lowest land in the area (305 ft above sea level).

 The parish covers a mostly rural area in Mid Sussex.
 The only settlements are Cuckfield itself and the nearby hamlets of Ansty and Brook Street.
 Both formerly had chapels of ease of their own.
 The chapel at Brook Street was dedicated to All Saints and was served by Holy Trinity's curates and their assistants.
 It was opened in 1879 by the vicar of Holy Trinity Church, Rev. Francis Mount.
 Services continued to be held there until November 1968, by which time the structure had become unsafe and congregations were declining.
 The building now houses a picture-framing shop.
 At Ansty, also in 1879, Rev. Mount opened a tin tabernacle.
 This was enlarged with a proper chancel in 1883, and on 10 December 1909 it reopened in a new, brick-built form as St John's Chapel after being rebuilt and rededicated as a memorial to a local resident.
 Thoughts of closing the church first arose in 1998, when finding enough clergy and laypeople to run it effectively started to become very difficult, and in January 1999 the proposal was put to worshipers and local residents.
 Combining its spiritual functions with those of a community centre were considered, but the outcome was the closure and sale of the chapel.
 The last service took place at Christmas 2000, and the building was converted into a house.

-Holy Trinity continues to provide a wide range of services.